utioritse/Alaxia-Magic-Potion-Industry/README.md

 The highest-selling potion in Alaxia sees its sales peak in the summer.
 It's a versatile potion but is mainly used for Healing, Enhancement and Combat.
 All these factors would suggest a lot of fighting during summer.

 ![Dragon Breath](Dragon%20Breathing%20Potion.png)

+## Recommendations
+- Due to high production costs, the industry needs to find a way to imbibe efficiency to improve profit.
+- Other potion types could be introduced to entice young people, including teleportation, flight etc.
+- Demand for potions in the Shadowlands and Enchanted Forest is strong, so investors should focus their attention in those regions.